Ansam-02/Mastering-JavaScript-in-20-Days/Deep JavaScript Foundations V3/day4.md

 myFunction();
 ```
 * A closure is a function having access to the parent scope, even after the parent function has closed.
+* IIFE (Immediately Invokable Function Expression) is a important concept in JavaScript. it is a commonly used Design Pattern which is used to wrap set of variables and functions which cannot be accessed outside the enclosed scope.
+* Hoisting is JavaScript's default behavior of moving declarations to the top.
+* strict mode does not allow variables to be used if they are not declared.
 *

 ## Coding Examples